junxit/us-congress-bills-114/metadata.md

 - 2016-02-26 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2406.
 - 2016-02-26 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H990)
 - 2016-02-26 — The previous question was ordered pursuant to the rule. (consideration: CR H989)
+- 2016-02-29 — Received in the Senate.
+- 2016-03-01 — Read twice and referred to the Committee on Energy and Natural Resources.